walles/riff/README.md

 - On exceptions, print the current version just like `--version`
 - `--help`: If we aren't in the `$PATH`, present a one-liner for how to fix
+  - Should work for `bash`, `fish` and `zsh`
 - `--help`: If we aren't in git's `pager.diff`, `pager.show` and `interactive.diffFilter`, present a one-liner for how to fix
 - `--help`: Describe how to configure `riff` as your `$PAGER`
+- Add test case verifying that our exception handler prints backtraces
+- On exceptions, print the riff.rb @state
+- On exceptions, print the line riff.rb was processing
+- On exceptions, print a link to the issue tracker
 - Set up CI
 - Figure out cross compiling to Linux and macOS ARM (look into `cross` which uses Docker for cross compiling)
 - Document release instructions
-- On exceptions, print the riff.rb @state
-- On exceptions, print the line riff.rb was processing
-- On exceptions, print a link to the issue tracker
-- Put an upper bound on how large regions we should attempt to refine
 - Find out how the LCS algorithm scales and improve the heuristic for when not to call it.
+- Tune the upper bound on how large regions we should attempt to refine

 ## Misc